TrueConf Group Features

 • H.323 Protocol Video Calls: H.221, H.225, H.231, H.235, H.239, H.241, H.242, H.243, H.245, H.281, H.283, H.350, H.460, H.460.18, H.460.19

-• SIP video calls: RFC3261, RFC3264, RFC3265, RFC3311, RFC3640, RFC4566, RFC4573, RFC4582, RFC5405, RFC5577, RFC6086, RFC6141, RFC6184, RFC6337, RFC6717, RFC7798
+• SIP Video Calls: RFC3261, RFC3264, RFC3265, RFC3311, RFC3640, RFC4566, RFC4573, RFC4582, RFC5405, RFC5577, RFC6086, RFC6141, RFC6184, RFC6337, RFC6717, RFC7798

-• System name configuration
+• System Name Configuration

-• TURN protocol support: RFC5766
+• Support for the TURN protocol: RFC5766

 • ICE protocol support: RFC5245, RFC5768